 Other rules

-• Do not underline regular text.
-Underlining indicates that text is a link.
+- Do not underline regular text.
+On the web, underlining indicates that text is a link.

-• Headers (h2, h3, etc.) are used for page structure.
-Headings are not used simply to make text bold or larger.
+- Headers (h2, h3, etc.) are used for page structure.
+Headings are not used for style alone (to make text bold or larger).

 General web writing guidelines